 Adobe XD is for professional UI/UX designers creating designs and prototypes, as well as anyone learning UI/UX design for the first time.
 XD is powerful, yet easy to use, making it suitable for designers of all backgrounds and experience levels.

 Adobe XD offers different paid plan options depending on your needs.
 XD is included as part of any Creative Cloud All Apps subscription at no additional cost.
 You can also subscribe to the XD Single App plan.

 A free version of Adobe XD – the XD Starter plan – is available for individuals getting started with UI/UX design.
 Visit the XD Starter plan page to learn more.

 You can visit the Pricing page for more details about the different plan options.

 The free Starter plan allows anyone to download and use XD for personal use, including all design and prototyping features.
 Paid plans are for professional use where unlimited sharing and collaboration are required, so full access to these premium features is included.

 If you are a Creative Cloud for teams or Creative Cloud for enterprise subscriber and you do not have access to the Creative Cloud desktop app, contact your IT Administrator to obtain access to XD through the Creative Cloud Packager.

-We’ve included some great getting started content right inside Adobe XD - from the product start screen, you can select from:
+Some great getting started content has been included right inside Adobe XD - from the product home screen, you can select from:

 You can connect with other designers using Adobe XD on our forums to share your experience and get further hints and tips.